ams-OSRAM-Group/tmf8820_21_28_driver_python/README.md

 # TMF8828 (Time-of-flight) python driver and application programs

 This TMF8828 python driver package is intended to show the capabilies of this time-of-flight device.
+You can also use this driver with TMF8820/TMF8821 with a limited set of operation modes (e.g. no 8x8 measurement zones).

 ## Requirements